 All of the resources and ideas listed on this page can help you put together a great Microsoft Office curriculum.

 However, if you're like most computer applications teachers you don't have much time to spare for piecing together a hodgepodge of lessons and activities.

-If you need a curriculum solution that helps you teach all of the Microsoft Office applications, consider looking into Business&ITCenter21.
+If you need a more robust Microsoft Office solution that helps you teach all of the Microsoft Office applications, consider looking into a full curriculum.

 There are many Microsoft Office curriculum options available so it can feel overwhelming to decide which one is right for you.

 In this article, you'll read a comparison of four popular Microsoft Office curriculum resources that teachers like you recommend to others.
 Start reading to discover which one is right for you and your students: